-In this article, we’re going to create a two-variable data table.
+This article is part of my series: What-If Analysis in Excel – A Step-by-Step Complete Guide.
+In this article, we’re going to create a two-variable data table in Excel.
 A two-variable data table lets you use two cells as input.
 In the following figure, we have shown you a setup of a two-variable data table.

 Although you may find that this setup looks similar to a one-variable data table, the two-variable data table has one important difference: The two-variable data table can show the results of only one formula at a time.
 On the other hand, in a one-variable data table, you can place any number of formulas, or references to formulas, across the top row of the table.
 In a two-variable table, this top row holds the values for the second input cell.
 The upper-left cell of the table contains a reference to the single result formula.

 We have worked with a mortgage loan worksheet in our one-variable table article.
 We could create a two-variable data table using that mortgage loan worksheet that would show the results of a formula (say, monthly payment) for various combinations of two input cells (such as interest rate and down payment percent).
-You can create multiple data table (one-variable or two-variable data table) to see the effects on other formulas.
+You can create multiple data tables (one-variable or two-variable data table) to see the effects on other formulas.

 In this example, a company wants to make a direct-mail promotion to sell its product.
 This worksheet calculates the net profit from the direct-mail promotion.

-- Printing costs per unit: This is the cost to print a single mail.
+- Printing Costs per Unit: This is the cost to print a single mail.
 You know, the unit cost varies with the quantity: $0.25 each for quantities less than 200,000; $0.18 each for quantities of 200,001 through 300,000; and $0.15 each for quantities of more than 300,000.

-- Mailing costs per unit: It is a fixed cost, $0.30 per unit mailed.
+- Mailing Costs per Unit: It is a fixed cost, $0.30 per unit mailed.

-- Profit per response: It is also a fixed value.
+- Profit per Response: It is also a fixed value.
 The company knows that it will realize an average profit of $18.50 per order.

 - Net Profit: This formula calculates the bottom line – the gross profit minus the printing and mailing costs.